Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

 for the curve points by pressing :kbd:`V` or choosing Key, Handle Type in the graph editor menu.
 Each curve point can have a different handle type, even within the same curve.

-There are two automatic modes, '*Automatic*' and '*Auto Clamped*', where Blender automatically determines the curve's slope at each control point.
+There are three automatic modes, '*Automatic*', '*Auto Clamped*', and '*Vector*', where Blender automatically determines the curve's slope at each control point.
 The neighbouring control points have the most influence of the slope, and points further away have a smaller influence.
+This can be controlled per F-Curve with the :ref:`Auto Handle Smoothing <graph_editor-auto-handle-smoothing>` properties.

-By using the other, non-automatic modes, you have full control over the slope.
+By using the other, non-automatic modes, you have full manual control over the slope.

 Automatic